Temporally Non-Uniform Cellular Automata: Surjectivity, Reversibility and Cyclic Behavior: Introduction

-However, in all the above cases the local rule are not changed during evolution of the CA. The present works deals with a different class of non-uniformity where local rules are changed during evolution.
-In this work, we assume only two rules , say $f$ and $g$, which are used to update the states of the cells in a temporal sequence during evolution.
-The behavior of a {\em t-NUCA} depends on both the rules ($f$ and $g$) and the sequence in which the rules are applied.
-In literature, we find that such a non-uniform CA ({\em t-NUCA}) was first used to solve density classification problem~\citep{Fuk05}.
-Recently, some dynamical behavior of a special class of {\em t-NUCA} have been studied in~\citep{ghosh2023}.
-We have also studied a sub-class of {\em t-NUCAs}, named {\em Temporally Stochastic Cellular Automata}, where the system uses a default rule ($f$) for evolution, but is stochastically affected sometime by a noise ($g$)~\citep{roy2022atsca}.
-The present work generalizes this model.
+However, in all the above cases, the local rules remain invariant during evolution of the automaton.
+The present work deals with a different class of non-uniformity, in which the local rules can vary temporarily during the automaton's evolution.
+This class of automata is named temporally non-uniform cellular automata (t-NUCAs).
+In literature, we find that such a CA was first used to solve the density classification problem \citep{Fuk05}.
+Recently, some dynamical behavior of a special class of t-NUCAs has been studied \citep{paul2024temporally,ghosh2023}.
+A sub-class of t-NUCAs, named {\em temporally stochastic cellular automata}, in which two rules are stochastically used for evolution, have also been studied \citep{roy2022atsca,paul2023pattern}.
+This work develops a general framework of these CAs and formally defines the t-NUCAs.
+Like all of those works, the present work also concentrates on the one dimensional cases and considers that only two rules, say $f$ and $g$, are applied in a sequence.
+Such a t-NUCA is represented as $(f,g)[\mathcal{R}]$, where $\mathcal{R}$ is the sequence of rules used by the t-NUCA.

-We start our investigation by exploring the set theoretic properties of {\em t-NUCAs}, keeping an eye on the reversibility of them.
-We first investigate {\em injectivity}, {\em surjectivity} and {\em bijectivity} of {\em t-NUCAs} in classical sense.
-As usual, bijective {\em t-NUCAs} are reversible and we find that when individual CAs with local rules $f$ and $g$ are reversible then, a {\em t-NUCA} consists of $f$ and $g$ with a rule sequence is {\em reversible}.